Francisco Javier Elorza y Cavengt, 4th Marquess of Nerva: Biography

 During this years, closely involved in European affairs, Elorza negotiated the incorporation of Spain into the Schengen Area, as well as the Maastricht Treaty and the Treaty of Amsterdam, among others.
 It was precisely at this time that he was described as a "diplomatic tank" for his tough defense of Spanish interests at the weekly COREPER meetings, and that "most people respected Elorza but some really hated him".

 After the death of his mother, in 1998 he inherited the title of Marquess of Nerva.

 After almost six years in Brussels, he was assigned to Paris, where he served as ambassador from 2000 to 2004.
 After the change of government in 2004, he was appointed ambassador to the Russian Federation, with dual accreditation to Georgia, Uzbekistan, Armenia, Turkmenistan and Belarus.
 He was dismissed in December 2007.

 In May 2008 he was tasked with leading the new General Secretariat for Consular and Migration Affairs, coordinating the Spanish consular policy, the protection of Spaniards abroad and management of consular social assistance.

-The marquess last assignments before retirement were to India, with dual accrediation to Sri Lanka, Maldives, Nepal and Bhutan, between February 2011 and April 2012, and to Italy, with dual accrediation to San Marino, between April 2012 and December 2016.
+The marquess last assignments before retirement were to India, with dual accreditation to Sri Lanka, Maldives, Nepal and Bhutan, between February 2011 and April 2012, and to Italy, with dual accreditation to San Marino, between April 2012 and December 2016.